opengisch/QField-docs/documentation/how-to/navigation.en.md

 This can be described as a simple *staking mode* functionality.

-## Positioning precise view
+## Stakeout positioning view
 :material-tablet-android:{ .device-icon } Fieldwork

-Precise view (aka stakeout) panel which appears when a navigation to destination is active. appears when a navigation to destination is active.
+Precise view (aka stakeout) panel which appears when a navigation to destination is active.

 !![](../assets/images/navigation-precise-view.webp)